 Turkmenistan currently is not a formal member but is likely to have road connectivity to the corridor, after being formally invited by PM Modi.

 Azerbaijan and Armenia are heavily involved in the project with both countries currently building new train lines and roads to complete the missing links in the NSTC.

 - Mumbai is at the southern hub of the route.

-- From Bandar Abbas to Bandar-e-Anzali by road on Iranian mainland.
+- From Bandar Abbas to Bandar-e-Anzali by road on the Iranian mainland.
 Bandar-e-Anzali is another Iranian port but on the Caspian Sea side.

 - From Bandar-e-Anzali to Astrakhan by ship across the Caspian Sea.
-Astrakhan is a Caspian port in the Russian federation.
+Astrakhan is a Caspian port in the Russian Federation.
 The city lies on the two banks of the Volga River.

-- From Astrakhan to other regions of the Russian federation, and further into Europe by Russian Railways.
+- From Astrakhan to other regions of the Russian Federation, and further into Europe by Russian Railways.

 - Azerbaijan route: The NSTC route through Azerbaijan allows India-Iran-Azerbaijan-Russia-Kazakhstan transport connectivity.
 Iran started construction work to complete the missing link of the Qazvin-Rasht-Astara railway

 - Chabahar NSTC Integration: India and Iran have a long-standing agreement, signed in 2002, to develop Chabahar port into a full deep sea port.
 Bandar Abbas port handles 85% of Iran’s seaborne trade and is highly congested.
 Whereas, Chabahar has high capacity with plans to expand it from its current capacity of 2.5 million to 12.5 million tons annually.
 Unlike Bandar Abbas, Chabahar can handle cargo ships bigger than 100,000 tons.
 Industry Analysts have highlighted there are long-term plans to integrate Chabahar with the NSTC.